openebs-archive/openebs-docs/docs/FAQ.md

 ## How is data protected?
 What happens when a host, client workload, or a data center fails?

 Kubernetes provides many ways to enable resilience.
 OpenEBS leverages these wherever possible.
 For example, say the IO container that has the iSCSI target fails.
 Well, it is spun back up by Kubernetes.
 The same applies to the underlying replica containers, where the data is actually stored.
 They are spun back up by Kubernetes.
-Now, the point of replicas is to ensure that when one or more of these replicas are being respun and then repopulated in the background by OpenEBS, the client applications still runs.
+Now, the point of replicas is to ensure that when one or more of these replicas are being respun and then repopulated in the background by OpenEBS, the client applications still run.
 OpenEBS takes a simple approach to ensuring that multiple replicas can be accessed by an IO controller using a configurable quorum or the minimum number of replica requirements.
 In addition, our new cStor checks for silent data corruption and in some cases can fix it in the background.
 Silent data corruption, unfortunately, can occur from poorly engineered hardware and from other underlying conditions including those that your cloud provider is unlikely to report or identify.

 ## How does OpenEBS provide high availability for stateful workloads?